mattermost/docs/source/process/working-at-mattermost.rst

 If there's something urgent going on at work, just let teammates know your status.

+For most roles, we require the ability to join meetings between 8am and 1pm California time.
+The exception is people who are dedicated to support in other timezones, or team members that don't need to be in real-time discussions.

-**2. Work from anywhere with a strong internet connection**
+**2. Work from anywhere (with good internet)**

-The comfort of home, freedom to travel, no commute--learn more about our `remote work policies <https://docs.mattermost.com/process/working-at-mattermost.html#working-remotely>`_.
+The comfort of home, freedom to travel, no commute--learn more about our `work anywhere policies <https://docs.mattermost.com/process/working-at-mattermost.html#working-remotely>`_.

 **3. Paid time-off**